-Should our local resources prove to be inadequate during an emergency, requests will be made for assistance from other local jurisdictions, other agencies, and industry in accordance with existing mutual-aid agreements and contracts and those agreements and contracts concluded during the emergency.
+- If Travis County/City resources prove to be inadequate during an emergency; requests will be made for assistance from other local jurisdictions, other agencies, and industry in accordance with existing mutual-aid agreements and contracts.
 Such assistance may include equipment, supplies, or personnel.
 All agreements will be entered into by authorized officials and should be in writing whenever possible.
-Agreements and contracts should identify the local officials authorized to request assistance pursuant to those documents.

-- 2. In an effort to facilitate assistance pursuant to mutual aid agreements, our available resources are identified and are a part of the Texas Regional Response Network (TRRN). - 3.
-The agreements and contracts pertinent to emergency management that we are a party to are summarized in Attachment 6.
+Agreements and contracts should identify the local officials authorized to request assistance pursuant to those documents. - 2.
+In an effort to facilitate assistance pursuant to mutual aid agreements, Travis County's available resources are identified and are a part of the Texas Regional Response Network (TRRN). - 3.
+The agreements and contracts pertinent to emergency management that Travis County is a party to are summarized in Attachment 6.